 You may be able to reduce visceral fat by reducing your intake of carbs and added sugar, among other dietary changes.
 Habits, such as getting enough sleep and performing aerobic exercise, can help.

-Visceral fat, also known as belly fat, is found inside your abdominal cavity.
+Visceral fat is found inside your abdominal cavity.

 Fortunately, proven strategies can help you lose visceral fat.